Coinigy/api/README.md

-# api
+# Coinigy API Examples

-Coinigy API Examples
+Here you will find issue tracking and code examples for all Coinigy developer APIs